 Extension lead & External chargers

 Hostel dorm rooms can house many people, all wanting to charge up there various devices and usually only have a handful of plug sockets.
 Bringing along a small extension lead can mean you can have your phone charging next to your bed as well as all your other tech!
 We also have portable chargers which are much cheaper than our phones so we can leave them charging all day unattended and use them to charge our phones on the go!
 Thankfully 99% of the dorms we’ve stayed in there have been plugs by the side of each bed but it’s always worth bringing these just incase or for communal areas.
 The best hostels in the world will have private plugs for each bed!

 Pretty much every hostel dorm will come with a locker and travelling with laptops, cameras and other valuables keeping our stuff safe is a priority to us.
 Having said that we have never had anything stolen in a hostel and have often been left feeling more insecure in a cheap hotel than a high quality hostel with good lockers.
 Each set up is different and many hostel have lockers with just a key or they rent out a lock for you to use.
-However some don’t so it’s always best to bring a couple of locks anyway, we prefer combination locks too so you can’t loose your keys!
+However some don’t so it’s always best to bring a couple of locks anyway, we prefer combination locks too so you can’t lose your keys!

 Staying in a hostel is a good way to encourage yourself to travel light as storing massive bags is never as easy as compact cases and backpacks.
 You might also want to keep your bags on your bunk for easy access and to keep the room tidy, a huge suitcase might not leave you much room to sleep and might clutter up the dorm room or luggage storage area!